-Type of service Service organisation Having a dedicated thematic focus, this component will synergise with Service 1, contributing specialised expertise, (legal/regulatory) impact assessment capabilities, and strategies for meaningfully engaging European policy-makers, regulators, and legislators around specific high-priority issues.
-Catalogue of resources.
-Active support.
-Monitoring.
-Expert group.
-Flexible.
-It can be a separate entity, or a composite service (with or without a distinct legal entity behind it) with the resources and capabilities enabling its three components spread across (or even outsourced to) other entities, such as RIs or other academic partners.
-The service could cater to stakeholders under both EOSC and EHDS frameworks, as both sets of stakeholders are part of the broader HRIC community.
-Service conception Relevant existing Hybrid.
-There are existing services (examples below) highly relevant for the HRIC community.
-Where a gap is identified, the services can be set up and maintained by the HRIC or the respective service provider (as applicable).
-A minimum of central coordination is required (especially if major components are outsourced to existing services to ensure that the user needs are met).
-Coordination - Central.
-Structure - hybrid (certain components will be partially or fully outsourced in order to leverage existing external resources, competences and capabilities).
-Examples of relevant existing services and resources provided by Research Infrastructures: initiatives ECRIN Campus [69]: Partially overlaps with the Community Resource catalogue of laws and competent authorities under Component 1; for example, ECRIN Campus lists national/regional research ethics committees, which, in some jurisdictions, are also responsible for the oversight of studies involving reuse of biomedical data.
-However, the focus of ECRIN Campus lies on clinical trials and their ethical and legal requirements for transnational studies.
-It provides a country-specific overview on regulatory and ethical requirements, including national contact points.
-BBMRI-ERIC ELSI Services & Research Department [70]: Considerable overlap.
-The ELSI Helpdesk, Ethics Check, and the IT Service BBMRI Negotiator are all examples of services falling under Component 2 of the proposed Legal/Regulatory Service.
+BBMRI-ERIC ELSI Services & Research [68]: Significant overlap.
+ELSI Helpdesk, Ethics Check, and the IT Service BBMRI Negotiator are all examples of services falling under Component 2 of the proposed Legal/Regulatory Service.
 The BBMRI ELSI Knowledge Base and ELSI Dialogues and training workshops are examples of a community resource falling under Component 1, whereas joint replies to public consultations fall under Component 3.
 BBMRI-ERIC promotes existing standards and drafts up new guidelines and training as needed.
 The focus lies on biobanks and biomolecular resources, but ethical principles and societal challenges remain similar across the life sciences.

-EATRIS Regulatory Service and Support Center [71]: Minimal overlap in terms of thematic areas of focus; however, the operating model of EATRIS with respect to serving stakeholders in the medicinal development space, constitutes a valuable case study (e.g., Regulatory Service, Innovation Helpdesk) operationalising the proposed Legal/Regulatory Guidance Service (especially Components 1 and 2).
-With a translational approach in mind, it aims to help navigate the regulatory aspects, most notably for improving and optimising preclinical and early clinical development of drugs, vaccines and diagnostics.
-EOSC-Life Toolbox for Sensitive Data Sharing [72]: Partial overlap; the pilot Toolbox is developed to provide a central reference point to existing ethical, legal and technical recommendations, procedures and best practices as well as software tools.
-While sustainability remains a challenge, the Toolbox seeks to create high value through the provision of resources comprised centrally for shared topics across life sciences ("one stop shop").
-Discussions with RDA have started for the extension and implementation of the service.
-Users Any of the stakeholders involved in data processing within the HRIC ecosystem (data producers, data providers, infrastructure providers, SPEs, data hubs, data users, etc.), as regards to Component 1.
+EATRIS Regulatory Service and Support Center [69]: Minimal overlap in terms of thematic areas of focus; however, the operating model of EATRIS with respect to serving stakeholders in the medicinal development space, constitutes a valuable case study (e.g., Regulatory Service, Innovation Helpdesk) operationalising the proposed Legal/Regulatory Guidance Service (especially Components 1 and 2).
+With a translational approach in mind, it aims to help navigate the regulatory aspects, most notably for improving and optimising preclinical and early clinical development of drugs, vaccines, and diagnostics.

+EOSC-Life Toolbox on Sensitive Data Sharing [70]: Partial overlap; the pilot Toolbox is developed to provide a central reference point to existing ethical, legal and technical recommendations, procedures and best practices as well as software tools.
+While sustainability remains a challenge, the Toolbox seeks to create high value through the provision of resources comprised centrally for shared topics across Life Science RIs ('one stop shop').

+Users

+Any of the stakeholders involved in data processing within the HRIC ecosystem (data producers, data providers, infrastructure providers, SPEs, data hubs, data users, etc.), as regards to Component 1.
 Presumably, at least with respect to Component 2 of the Legal/Regulatory Guidance Service, data providers without in-house legal/regulatory support would be the most natural highest-priority target group.
 However, virtually all stakeholders involved in the data lifecycle within the HRIC would benefit from the service.
 Expectantly, data users would be the second highest-priority target group.

-Potential service providers If part of the capabilities/resources required for operating the service were to be outsourced, Research Infrastructures would be a suitable service provider.
-For example, BBMRI- ERIC already provides services that fall under Components 1 and 2.
-With regards to Component 1, resources of relevance developed in past/ongoing projects should be leveraged.
-For example, the GDI project has developed ELSI expertise and guidance material in genomics and the EUCAIM project in imaging.
-International expertise, such as the one offered by McGill in Canada in the field of genomics, should also be leveraged [73].
-For signposting to existing resources, such as recommendations and tools relevant to sensitive data, the EOSC-Life toolbox for sensitive data could play the role of a "one-stop-shop" once sustainability aspects are clarified.
-Component 3 is best coordinated by the HRIC centrally, as this component synergises with other proposed HRIC services, especially Service 1 Development capacity needed synergises with other proposed HRIC services, especially Service 1.
-Negotiations and contractual service agreements across existing services to specify who does what (scope, sustainability) including opening existing services to the HRIC community and developing new building blocks to cover expertise gaps.
-Once the HDABs of the EHDS ecosystem are set up in the Member States there will be a need to clarify interactions with Service 2.
-Software Minimal maintenance costs. components Hardware N/A requirements requirements
+Potential service providers

+If part of the capabilities/resources required for operating the service were to be outsourced, BBMRI-ERIC would be a suitable service provider, especially for Components 1 and 2 (e.g., the BBMRI ELSI Knowledge Base fits into Component 1; the BBMRI ELSI Helpdesk, Ethics Check for proposals, as well as the BBMRI Negotiator fit into Component 2).

+For signposting to existing tools, such as recommendations relevant to sensitive data, the EOSC-Life toolbox could be the central tool once sustainability aspects are clarified.

+Component 3 is best coordinated by the HRIC centrally, as this component synergises with other proposed HRIC services, especially Service 1.